TkinterEP/ttkthemes/README.md

 as examples on usage.

 ## Recommendations
-The themes `plastik`, `clearlooks` and `elegance` are recommended to make your UI look nicer on all platforms when using `Tkinter` and the `ttk` extensions in Python.
-When you are targeting Ubuntu, consider using the great `radiance` theme.
+The themes `adapta`, `arc`, `breeze`  and `yaru` are recommended to make your UI look nicer on all platforms when using `Tkinter` and the `ttk` extensions in Python.
+When you are targeting Ubuntu, consider using the great `yaru` theme, and use the `breeze` theme if you want your UI to blend in on KDE Plasma.